The KPZ fixed point

-\begin{thm}[\cite{borFerPrahSasam}] Suppose that TASEP starts with particles labeled $1,2,\dotsc$ (so that, in particular, there is a rightmost particle)\footnote{We are assuming here that $X_0(j)<\infty$ for all $j\geq1$; particles at $-\infty$ are allowed.}\footnote{The \cite{borFerPrahSasam} result is stated only for initial conditions with finitely many particles, but the extension to right-finite (infinite) initial conditions is straightforward because, given fixed indices $n_1<n_2<\dotsm<n_M$, the distribution of $\big(X_t(n_1),\dotsc,X_t(n_M)\big)$ does not depend on the initial positions of the particles with indices beyond $n_M$.} and let $1\leq n_1<n_2<\dotsm<n_M\leq N$.
+\begin{thm}[\cite{borFerPrahSasam}] Suppose that TASEP starts with particles labeled $1,2,\dotsc$ (so that, in particular, there is a rightmost particle)\footnote{We are assuming here that $X_0(1)<\infty$ (and thus $X_0(j)<\infty$ for all $j>1$ too); particles at $-\infty$ are allowed.}\footnote{The \cite{borFerPrahSasam} result is stated only for initial conditions with finitely many particles, but the extension to right-finite (infinite) initial conditions is straightforward because, given fixed indices $n_1<n_2<\dotsm<n_m$, the distribution of $\big(X_t(n_1),\dotsc,X_t(n_m)\big)$ does not depend on the initial positions of the particles with indices beyond $n_m$.} and let $n_1,\dotsc,n_m$ be distinct positive integers.
 Then for $t>0$ we have